pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 * When should the money appear?

-And the answer is that it should appear once the chosen ticket has finished its behaviour in reponse to the `"hide-non-chosen"` message.
+And the answer is that it should appear once the chosen ticket has finished moving to the corner.
 We can give the `Ticket` sprite's `choose_ticket()` method the job of sending a message for the `Money` sprite to respond to.
-First we go back to the `Ticket` sprite and add code to send a suitable message:
+First we go back to the `Ticket` sprite and add code to broadcast a suitable message:

 {{< commit broadcast-send-money >}}

-And the other part is to tell Pytch that the `show_money()` method inside our `Money` sprite should run when it hears this message:
+And we also tell Pytch that the `show_money()` method inside our `Money` sprite should run when it hears this message:

 {{< commit receive-show-money >}}

+### Test the code!

+Run the program now, choose a ticket, and check that the money appears in the right place once the chosen ticket has moved to the corner.

 ## Make each Money clone know its value